-- The provision of benefits, advice and support to Members in the areas of industrial relations, workplace relations, human resource services, policy and a broad range of other industry related issues. - In 2019-2020 AEIA undertook 10 major initiatives in response to COVID-19.
-These include: provided detailed member advice on all government changes, health directives and policy decisions that impacted members' business activities; targeted advocacy campaign for emergency support for live performance industry due to significant financial impacts of COVID-19; advocated for a national wage subsidy; developed and presented to federal, state and territory governments a detailed Roadmap to reopening theatre venues and productions; developed two national COVIDSafe guidelines for theatre auditions, rehearsals and performances and for national touring; collaborated with major events sector as an executive member of the Live Entertainment Industry Forum (LEIF); made submissions to the Fair Work Commission to vary modern awards in response to COVID-19; revised Ticketing Code of Practice; provided specific guidance on refunds and exchanges; and created a template agreement for the recording, streaming, broadcast and transmission of live theatre and archival footage. - In addition to COVID-19 specific initiatives, AEIA undertook 10 major initiatives.
-These include: finalised LPA's Strategic Plan 2020-2024; detailed submissions to the Fair Work Commission on modern awards; consulted with members on key issues relating to the Performers Collective Agreement; successfully lobbied for the disallowance of NSW's Liquor Amendment (Music Festivals) Regulation 2019 and the Gaming and Liquor Administration Amendment (Music Festivals) Regulation 2019; successfully lobbied for amendments to the Music Festivals Bill 2019; continued negotiations with APRA AMCOS and PPCA regarding the OneMusic Events licence; released the 2018 Ticket Attendance and Revenue Report; developed and released a Whistleblower guide and template policy; and made 12 significant government submissions. - These major initiatives have resulted in: - Membership base remains strong, diverse and national - Federal government announcement of a \$250 million Creative Industries funding package - State funding support announcements in various states and territories for live performance - National COVIDSafe guidelines for the safe reactivation of the live performance industry - Gradual reopening of theatres and live music venues
+- The provision of benefits, advice and support to Members in the areas of industrial relations, workplace relations, human resource services, policy and a broad range of other industry related issues. - In 2020-2021 AEIA undertook 10 major initiatives in response to COVID-19.
+These include: provided detailed member advice on all government changes, health directives and policy decisions that impacted members' business activities; member advice on JobKeeper Payment Scheme and workplace matters in response to the pandemic; immigration and applications for entertainment visas, travel restriction exemptions and hotel quarantine; targeted advocacy campaign for emergency support for live performance industry due to significant financial impacts of COVID-19; collaborated with major events sector as an executive member of the Live Entertainment Industry Forum (LEIF); developed template and information pack to support CovidSafe guidelines; continued advocacy for a live entertainment insurance scheme; revised Ticketing Code of Practice to outline consumer rights and industry practices regarding event cancellation, postponement or relocation; provided specific guidance on refunds and exchanges; and finalised a template agreement with MEAA for the recording, streaming, broadcast and transmission of live theatre and archival footage. - In addition to COVID-19 specific initiatives, AEIA undertook 5 major initiatives.
+These include: detailed submissions to the Fair Work Commission on modern awards; released eight edition of the Ticketing Code of Practice; made 7 significant government submissions; presented four lifetime achievement awards to industry icons; and commenced work on the 2019 and 2020 Ticket Attendance and Revenue Report. - These major initiatives have resulted in: - Membership base remains strong, diverse and national - Fair Work Commission approval of LPA's submission to vary clause 25.3(d) "Failure to produce" in the Live Performance Award 2020 - Fair Work Commission finalised the review of our industry's awards, resulting in 4 awards - Federal government announcement of an additional \$135 million Creative Industries funding package - State funding support announcements in various states and territories for live performance - A new digital recording agreement: MEAA LPA Template Recording Agreement (COVID-19) 2020 - Gradual reopening of theatres and live music venues - Raised profile of live performance industry and the association nationally